Common pitfalls in OMS design

 Duplicate events

-Issue: Events with the same names are declared in multiple processes.
+Issue: Events with the same name are declared in multiple processes.

-In the OMS drawing, you will see the last read event definition, but during the execution, any might be defined.
+In the OMS drawing, you see the last read event definition, but during the execution, any can be defined.

 Solutions: